School-Based Prevention Services

 2Much2Lose (2M2L) - 2M2L is Oklahoma’s underage drinking prevention initiative.
 Under this program, the ODMHSAS can support 2M2L Chapters in local schools and community-based programs.
 2M2L Chapters are youth-led coalitions that work to prevent underage drinking and other problems in the community.
 As the ODMHSAS is the Oklahoma coordinator for the organization, Students Against Destructive Decisions (SADD), all 2M2L Chapters also enjoy the benefits of affiliation with SADD National.

 PAX Good Behavior Game® - The Good Behavior Game® (GBG) is a classroom approach to teaching positive student behavior at the elementary school level.
 GBG is designed to decrease classroom disruption and off-task and withdrawn behaviors by increasing child emotional and behavioral self-regulation.
 GBG has demonstrated positive outcomes related to alcohol, tobacco, and other drug use; suicide attempts; mental health problems; violence; and academic performance.
 The ODMHSAS has partnered with Oklahoma State University Center for Family Resilience to provide GBG training and classroom support.
+If your school or district is interested in implementing PAX GBG, please complete the PAX GBG application to get started.
 Contact: Brooke Tuttle, Brooke.Tuttle@okstate.edu or (918) 594-8506

 AlcoholEdu for High School® - AlcoholEdu for High School® is an online alcohol prevention course that engages teens using the internet, videos, and project-based learning.
 AlcoholEdu has demonstrated outcomes including increased student knowledge about alcohol, improved student attitudes and behaviors, and reduced negative consequences associated with underage drinking such as riding in a car with a drinking driver.
 AlcoholEdu delivers a personalized experience to every student and includes a parental component.
 Contact: Brandi Gaither, Brandi.Gaither@odmhsas.org or (405) 248-9287

 Botvin LifeSkills® Training - Botvin LifeSkills® Training (LST) is an evidence-based substance use and violence prevention program that has been proven to reduce the risk of alcohol, tobacco, drug use, and violence among children and teens.
 The LST provides skills in drug resistance, personal self-management, healthy alternatives to risky behaviors, and general social interactions.
 This program can be taught in schools, community agencies, faith-based organizations, and after-school settings.
+If your school or district is interested in implementing Botvin LifeSkills, please complete the Botvin LST application to get started.
 Contact: Brandi Gaither, Brandi.Gaither@odmhsas.org or (405) 248-9287

 Developing Skills Among Faculty And Staff